Frequently Asked Questions:

 - Financial Aid Offer Letter: This document outlines the federal, state, and institutional aid the student has been awarded by the college.
-Although this document may be accepted after the April 15th deadline, award decisions cannot be finalized until this document has been received by SFSTL.
+Although this document may be accepted after the application deadline, award decisions cannot be finalized until this document has been received by SFSTL.
 Students are strongly encouraged to submit as soon as possible.

 Eligible students may also qualify for The Scholarship Foundation’s interest-free, fee-free student loan program in addition to the scholarship.
 To be eligible for this loan, applicants must meet all eligibility and criteria, as well as residency requirements.
 Applicants may be awarded an interest-free loan of up to $11,000 per academic year; students awarded an interest-free loan are expected to not borrow from other sources, federal or private.